chonnikan-aue/what-should-I-eat-today/README.md

 ## Installation instructions

-I recommend lastest version of Chrome browser in desktop, but I designed the responsive web for mobile devices as well.
+This web works well in lastest version of Chrome browser in desktop and mobile devices.

 ## Planning